olofk/fusesoc/readme.md

 A collection of cores together with a top-level is called a system, and systems can be simulated or passed through the FPGA vendor tools to build a loadable FPGA image.

-Currently FuseSoc supports simulations with ModelSim, Icarus Verilog, Verilator, Isim and Xsim.
-It also supports building FPGA images with Xilinx ISE and Altera Quartus
+Currently FuseSoc supports simulations with GHDL, ModelSim, Icarus Verilog, Verilator, Isim and Xsim.
+It also supports building FPGA images with project IceStorm, Xilinx ISE and Altera Quartus

 Cores
 -----